DL 249

 Next week I'm helping to start up an anti-racist reading group.
 I'll share more info soon.
 We'll select materials from this list of world-saving books from Baratunde Thurston.

-I swore never to be silent whenever human beings endure suffering and humiliation.
 We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented.
+Sometimes we must interfere.

 Elie Wiesel

-Hip-Hop friends & fans – Run The Jewels released their latest RTJ4 a couple of days early with a free download.
+Hip-Hop friends and fans - Run The Jewels released their latest RTJ4 a couple of days early with a free download.
 Instead of purchasing the album, they ask that you donate to a charity.
 Please note, this music is NSFW.
-It contains bad words…consider yourself warned.